nodebotsau/nbdau/setup.md

 [homebrew](http://brew.sh/) as it makes getting node up and running easy.
 * NodeJS - [Follow the appropriate directions here](http://nodejs.org) or use [NVM](https://github.com/creationix/nvm) if you want to run different versions of Node.
-* Install the CH340 Drivers - this is in a folder in this repo called [drivers](/drivers/ch341ser_mac.zip)
+* Install the CH340 Drivers - this is in a folder in this repo called [drivers](/drivers/ch340-mac-driver.zip)

+Note that with the driver install you may be prompted to make sure you have the "Codebender site" open.
+You can skip past this step however as an aside, [CodeBender.cc](http://codebender.cc) is an awesome project allowing you to prgram and manage firmware for embedded devices directly from your browser.

-Optionally you can also install the arduino IDE.
+Optionally you can also install the arduino IDE which you can use to write C code for your hardware.

 * Arduino - [Mac Install guide](http://arduino.cc/en/Guide/MacOSX)